 We make a lot of decisions in our life.
-From what's for dinner to what I want to do when I grow up to who I want to (or don't want to) partner with.
-When possible, we try to do some planning.....but somehow planning for a pregnancy (which is a big freaking deal) often gets overlooked.
-We know there are modern birth controls that work a lot better than using nothing or using something that works but requires constant work- you know, like taking a pill at the same time every single day (um, that's pretty difficult).
-If you are at risk of pregnancy, this could mean you have to work at pregnancy prevention for 3-4 decades of your life.
-Juno4Me believes that everyone should be educated and have access to every type of birth control, especially the modern ones such as the new and improved IUDs and Implant.
-IUDs and the Implant work super well at preventing pregnancy, are considered safer than the typical pill since they don't contain estrogen, and more importantly you can forget about it and it's still doing it's primary job.
-It's crazy that it's as effective as getting your tubes tied or a partner getting a vasectomy BUT it's completely reversible (meaning easily remove at an office visit) and your fertility returns to baseline.
+From what's for dinner to what I want to do when I grow up, to who I want to (or don't want to) partner with.
+When possible, we try to do some planning.....but somehow planning for a pregnancy is not really well supported in our community nor in our complex healthcare system.
+We know there are plenty of birth control methods that work and sometimes it takes several tries to find the right one.
+Some require daily action, like taking a pill at the same time everyday or other methods may mean going to your provider every 3 months for the shot.
+For many, this could mean thinking about pregnancy prevention for about 30 years of your life (that's a lot of work!).
+Juno4Me believes that everyone should know all their options and have access to every type of birth control; especially the most difficult to access and the most costly methods.
+Modern intrauterine devices (IUDs) and the contraceptive implant are not easily available ( may have to jump through a lot of hoops to finally get one) and they can be very expensive without insurance.
+They are considered safer than the typical pill/patch/ring since they don't contain estrogen, and more importantly you can forget about it and it's still doing it's primary job of pregnancy prevention.
+It's hard to believe, but these methods are as effective as getting your tubes tied or a partner getting a vasectomy BUT there's no surgery, it's easily reversible (no cost removal with any Juno4Me provider), and your fertility returns to baseline almost immediately.

 The Colorado Family Planning Initiative drove a significant reduction in teen births and abortions, avoided nearly $70 million in public assistance costs and empowered thousands of young women to make their own choices on when or whether to start a family.